nortikin/sverchok/docs/Unit_01/lesson_03.rst

 **Decide which variables you want to expose**

 The upside of building generators from scratch is that you can make decisions based on what is most convenient for you.
 Here I'll pick what I think is the most convenient, it can always be changed later.
+Think of names that mean exactly what they're attempting to describe.

-- Division distance side X
+- Side X total length
-- Division distance side Y
+- Side Y total length
 - Number Vertices on side X
 - Number Vertices on side Y